alacewala724/Cannes22/Downloads/Cannes22-main/PRIVACY_POLICY.md

 ### To Communicate With You
 - Send important app updates and notifications
 - Respond to your support requests
-- Send verification emails for account creation
+- Send verification codes for phone authentication

 ## Data Storage and Security